mescolano/Master_project/README.md

 -Evaluating whether Dynamic Time of Use tariffs introduce a behavioural change in the consumers and analysing:

   --if this change is beneficial for the consumer (lower mean price per kWh).
-  --if this change is beneficial for the utility (less variable demand, lower peaks, more predictable demand...)
+  --if this change is beneficial for the utility (e.g. more predictable demand).

 -Evaluating if customer behavioural changes are influenced by their socioeconomical status (using ACORN grouping available in the dataset).